-PHILOSOPHY (MAJOR #R.5710.AA-T) ASSOCIATE IN ARTS FOR TRANSFER DEGREE
+PHILOSOPHY (MAJOR #M.5710.AA-T) ASSOCIATE IN ARTS FOR TRANSFER DEGREE

-An Associate of Arts Degree in Philosophy for transfer is designed for students who plan to complete a bachelor's degree in philosophy or a related major.
-In addition to providing a strong philosophical foundation, the Associate of Arts Degree in Philosophy for Transfer is designed to develop critical thinking skills, as well as enhance the ability to read, comprehend, and analyze complex arguments on a variety of issues.
+An Associate in Arts Degree in Philosophy for Transfer Degree is designed for students who plan to complete a bachelor's degree in philosophy or a related major.
+In addition to providing a strong philosophical foundation, the Associate in Arts in Philosophy for Transfer Degree is designed to develop critical thinking skills, as well as enhance the ability to read, comprehend, and analyze complex arguments on a variety of issues.
 These skills will be valuable assets to transfer students to four-year institutions, whether they major in philosophy or another field of study.